 I'm listening to a 2-hour recording made of Kenneth Irby reading at the Ear Inn in New York, in Ma'm listening to a 2-hour recording made of Kenneth Irby reading at the Ear Inn in New York, in May of 1984.
 At the time he was obsessed with the relatively unknown poetry of Mary Butts.
-And he began his reading by talking about Butts' writing career, and life, and by reading several of her poems.

 Back in mid-March 2010, I traveled to Manhattan and met Charles Bernstein and Robert Grenier at the East Side apartment of Michael Waltuch, Grenier's old friend and collaborator.
 We recorded part 2 of what is now a long 2-part interview with Grenier about his early years.
 Part 1 focused on 1959-64, with a bit of a look back to Grenier's high-school years just before that period.
 Part 2 goes back a bit into the early 60s but then moves forward, covering 1965 to the early and mid 1970s.
 If last time the central topic was Harvard, this time the central topic, as it emerged, was New England: New England in the specific biographical sense (Bob G.'s wanderings there, especially on trips shooting outward from Harvard) but also in the meta-geographical sense--New England as a haunt, a crucial (it would seem now, in Grenier's way of thinking) ghostly presence in his thinking and in his writerly development.